 The 2018 Farm Bill legalizes CBD.
 According to the bill, hemp and its products are legal – so far, they do not contain over 0.3 percent THC.

 However, note that CBD’s legal status varies across states.
-So, before you opt for CBD, do well to check the state laws to avoid running afoul of the local laws.
+So, before you opt for CBD, check the state laws to avoid running afoul of the local laws.

 Safety – Any Risks?